 What is accreditation?

-Accreditation is a way to insure that higher learning institutions are fulfilling their goals and serving their students and communities to the best of their abilities.
-Accreditation is voluntary, and it serves as assurance to students that they will get a quality education when they attend an accredited college or university.
+Accreditation ensures that higher learning institutions are fulfilling their goals and serving their students and communities to the best of their abilities.
+Accreditation assures students that they will receive a quality education by attending an accredited college or university.
 Accreditation also ensures that an institution is eligible for federal financial aid funding, and it facilitates the transfer of credits from one accredited institution to another.
-LSSU’s last accreditation visit was in 2011 when the institution received a 5-year re-accreditation.
+LSSU’s accreditation through the Higher Learning Commission was re-affirmed in a Year Four Comprehensive Evaluation review in 2021.

 Is every program accredited?

-There are two types of accreditation, the institutional accreditation which is managed by the Higher Learning Commission, and programmatic accreditation specific to a degree program, or set of degree programs.
+There are two types of accreditation: the institutional accreditation managed by the Higher Learning Commission (HLC), and programmatic accreditation specific to a degree program, or to a set of degree programs.
 In the larger sense, all programs are covered by the institutional accreditation through HLC.
 Programmatic accreditation organizations specialize in individual programs such as nursing, education, or engineering.
 Several LSSU programs hold discipline-specific accreditations in addition to the university-wide institutional accreditation.

 What is the Higher Learning Commission (HLC)?

 The HLC of the North Central Association of Colleges and Schools is the accrediting agency for many schools and colleges in our region of the country.
 Its role is to ensure students are receiving a high-quality education and that the institution is operating within the boundaries of its stated mission.

 What is your part?